facebook/react-native-website/website/contributing/how-to-report-a-bug.md

 :::warning

 Due to high number of issues we receive, reproducers are **mandatory**.
-Issues without reproducer cannot be easily investigated and will most likely be closed.
+Issues without reproducer cannot be investigated and will most likely be closed.

 :::

 ## Providing a Reproducers

 The goal of a reproducer is for us to have a way to _reproduce_ your bug.
-Without a reproducer, we won't be able to easily understand the bug and we also won't be able to fix it.
+Without a reproducer, we won't be able to understand the bug and we also won't be able to fix it.

 The reproducer should be **minimal**: having as little dependencies as possible (ideally none other than `react-native`) as this will help us better isolate the bug.
 When someone on GitHub is asking for a reproducer, they're **not** asking for all of your source code.

 You need instead to create a **minimal** project that reproduces the same crash/bug/issue you're reporting.

-This process is crucial, as often issues are actually solved just by creating a reproducer.
+This process is crucial, as often issues are actually solved by creating a reproducer.
 By creating a reproducer, it will be easier to understand if the issue is related to your specific setup or if it's actually a bug inside React Native.

 Due to the amount of traffic we have on React Native, we can accept only one of those as a valid reproducer: